Stability of solitary-wave solutions of coupled NLS equations with power-type nonlinearities: Introduction

 where $\Omega>0, \sigma, \lambda_1,$ and $\lambda_2$ are real constants, and $\phi_{\Omega}$ as defined in \eqref{SOform}.
 In \cite{[Cip]} and \cite{[deF]}, the stability results were proved by considering different variational settings than the one used in \cite{[Ngu]}.
 For example, in \cite{[Cip]}, the authors considered the variational problem of finding minimizers of $H$ subject to one constraint being the sum of $L^{2}-$ norms of the two components.
 This variational problem can have different solitary-wave solutions.
 In fact, the last two pages of \cite{[Cip]} show that in the case when

 the solitary-waves which solve the variational problem in \cite{[Ngu]} are not the same as the solitary waves which solve the variational problem in \cite{[Cip]}.

-In all these papers \cite{[Cip],[deF],[Ngu],[Ohta]}, the stability result was proved by using variational methods and the constraint functionals for the variational problem were not independently chosen.
-Their methods lead to the stability result concerning either for one-parameter family of solitary waves or it is not clear whether the sets of solitary waves obtained from those papers constitute a true two-parameter family of disjoint sets.
-The stability of a two-parameter family of solitary waves for \eqref{CNLS} with $p=r=2q=4$ was recently proved in \cite{[Ngu4]}.
-It is our aim in this paper to extend existence and stability results of nontrivial solitary waves to \eqref{CNLS} for all $\alpha, \beta, \tau >0,$ and all $2 < p,r, 2q < 6.$ Our arguments yield the existence and stability results concerning a true two-parameter family of solitary waves with both component positive, i.e. each component is of the form $e^{i\theta t} p(x)$ with $\theta \in \mathbb{R}$ and $p(x)$ a real-valued positive function in $H^1.$
+In all papers mentioned in the preceding paragraph, the stability results were proved by using variational methods in which constraint functionals were not independently chosen.
+It is not clear whether the sets of solitary waves obtained from these papers constitute a true two-parameter family of disjoint sets.
+To obtain a true two-parameter family of solitary waves, one has to characterize solitary waves as minimizers of the energy functional subject to two independent constraints.
+In \cite{[AB11]}, the authors proved existence of a true two-parameter family of solitary waves in the context of NLS-KdV system, improving the existence result obtained previously in \cite{[Dias]}.
+Their method also lead to the stability property of solitary waves.
+Recently, following the same arguments used in \cite{[AB11]}, Nguyen and Wang \cite{[Ngu4]} proved the stability of a two-parameter family of solitary waves for the NLS system \eqref{CNLS} in the special case $p=r=2q=4.$ Here we are able to prove existence and stability of solitary-wave solutions of \eqref{CNLS} for all $\alpha, \beta, \tau >0,$ and for the range $2 < p,r, 2q < 6.$ We will follow the arguments used in \cite{[AB11]} to solve a constrained minimization problem.
+This approach allows us to obtain existence and stability results concerning a true two-parameter family of solitary waves with both component positive, i.e., each component is of the form $e^{i\theta t} p(x)$ with $\theta \in \mathbb{R}$ and $p(x)$ a real-valued positive function in $H^1(\mathbb{R}).$

 Logically, prior to a discussion of stability in terms of perturbations of the initial data should be a theory for the initial-valued problem itself.
 This issue has been studied in \cite{[Ngu3]} (see also \cite{[Ca]}).
 It is proved in \cite{[Ngu3]} that for the range $2<p,r,2q<6,$ for any $(u(x,0),v(x,0))\in Y,$ there exists a unique solution $(u(x,t),v(x,t))$ of one-dimensional coupled NLS system \eqref{CNLS} in $C(\mathbb{R},Y)$ emanating from $(u(x,0),v(x,0)),$ and $(u(x,t),v(x,t))$ satisfies